albab19/ThesisProject2/DICOMHawk_thesis_project/README.md

 ## Access the kibana dashbord

-    To accss the Kibana dashbord after running the monitoring stack, navicate to "http://localhost:5601/app/dashboards" then click on DICOMHawk
+    To accss the Kibana dashbord after running the monitoring stack, navigate to "http://localhost:5601/app/dashboards" then click on DICOMHawk

 ## Access the flask logging server

-     To accss the  flask logging server, navicate to "http://localhost:5000"
+     To accss the  flask logging server, navigate to "http://localhost:5000"

 ## Access the Web API user interface

-     To accss the Web API user interface, navicate to "http://localhost:3000" and use username and password test, test to login
+     To accss the Web API user interface, navigate to "http://localhost:3000" and use username and password test, test to login